 This is first and foremost!!
 A long line should always be used in conjunction with a harness.

-It’s unsafe to allow your dog to lunge, sprint, jump, run or chase when a long line is attached to a collar, prong collar or head collar, because all of their force goes from their motion and into your dog’s neck whatever is containing them, so it is not negotiable that they’re attached to your dog’s harness that can disperse this impact around their body.
+It’s unsafe to allow your dog to lunge, sprint, jump, run or chase when a long line is attached to a dog collar, prong collar (e.g. herm sprenger) or head collar, because all of their force goes from their motion and into your dog’s neck whatever is containing them, so it is not negotiable that they’re attached to your dog’s harness that can disperse this impact around their body if or when they reach the end of the leash.

 Best all-round harness